What is cardiac arrhythmia?

 Prolonged arrhythmia can also cause the heart to lose its ability to pump blood effectively, leading to heart failure.

 Your cardiologist needs to identify the irregular rhythm and find its source or trigger.
-A/Prof. Dion Stub can organise the appropriate tests and diagnostics to assist in diagnosis of arrhythmia.
+Prof. Dion Stub can organise the appropriate tests and diagnostics to assist in diagnosis of arrhythmia.

 Tests used for diagnosing cardiac arrhythmia may include: